 Forward Facing Seat

-A child must be at least one year and 10 kg (22 lb) before he/she can be placed in a forward facing seat.
-A child must remain in a forward facing seat until they are a minimum of 18 kg (40 lb).
+A child must be at least one year and 10 kg (22 lb) before he or she can be placed in a forward-facing seat.
+A child must remain in a forward-facing seat until he or she weighs a minimum of 18 kg (40 lb).

 Children can use an adult seat belt when they are 9 years old or 145 cm (4 feet, 9 inches) or 36 kg (79 -80 lb).

 The law outlines the minimum safety standard for children in cars.
 You may choose to keep your child rear facing, forward facing or in a booster seat longer.
 Check your car seat for the height and weight limits.

 For more information on the safest way for your child to travel, Child Safety Link has outlined recommendations for each age of child.